2 Options Markets{#sec-c:options}

 Straddle

 A straddle involves buying both a call and a put option with the same strike price.
 This strategy profits from large price movements in either direction (high volatility).
+The profit diagram lies below the payoff diagram and will be in negative territory if the underlying finishes near the straddle strike.

 Code